Dampfwalze/cpu_raytracer_oop_sem2_tuhh/doc/build.md

 ## Download binaries

-You can simply download the latest release from the [Package Registry](https://collaborating.tuhh.de/cfb2776/progpara/-/packages).
-These are reqularly build for linux only.
+You can download the latest release from the [Release page](https://github.com/Dampfwalze/cpu_raytracer_oop_sem2_tuhh/releases).

 ## In the terminal

 From the source directory, run:

 ```bash
 mkdir build
 cd build
 cmake ../
 ```

 You can optionally specify which generator to use with the `-G` option, use `cmake --help` to get a list of available generators.

-You can disable the documentation build with `-DBUILD_DOC=OFF`.
+You can enable the documentation build with `-DBUILD_DOC=ON`.
 Documentation will be generated with [Doxygen](https://www.doxygen.nl/index.html) in the `doc` folder.

 2. Build the project

 From the previously created build directory, run:

 ```bash
 cmake --build .
 ```